WICG/attribution-reporting-api/app_to_web.md

 For a site to enable App<->Web attribution after integrating with the Web API, they will only need to make server side changes.

-A reporting origin responding with the `Attribution-Reporting-Register-OS-Source` or `Attribution-Reporting-Register-OS-Trigger` headers while `Attribution-Reporting-Support` does not contain `os` will cause the entire registration to fail (including web registration).
+A reporting origin responding with the `Attribution-Reporting-Register-OS-Source` or `Attribution-Reporting-Register-OS-Trigger` headers while there is no OS-level support will cause the OS registration to fail.
+If both OS registration and web registration are provided in the response while there is no OS-level support, the browser will fallback to the web registration only if a preferred platform is specified.
+If a preferred platform is not specified, then the web registration will fail as well.

 ## Optional: debugging reports